DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 kubectl apply -f licensing-instance.yaml -n ibm-licensing
 ```

+> [!NOTE]
-> NOTE: You can find more information and use cases on [this page](https://www.ibm.com/docs/en/cpfs?topic=software-configuration).
+> You can find more information and use cases on [this page](https://www.ibm.com/docs/en/cloud-paks/foundational-services/4.10?topic=service-configuration).

 #### c.
 Modify GKE Load Balancer settings